lyoben/docker_nginx_firsthtml/README.md

 ### Contents:

 ### Description
-Building a nginx docker image for static html page.
-Deploy the image as a pod and expose it so that it is accesible from the node.
-Kubernetes implmentation using Minikube single node cluster on Ubuntu VM on VMware ESXi.
+Introductory to deploy a web service as a Kubernetes pod.
+First by creating a nginx docker image.
+Then deploy Kubernetes pod and service to make the service available.
+Kubernetes implmentation using Minikube single node cluster on Ubuntu VM.

 ### Pre-requisite
 Ubuntu 20.04 Desktop

 ### Setting Up

-This site was built using [GitHub Pages](https://pages.github.com/).